Decoherence rate expression due to air molecule scattering in spatial qubits: Introduction

 In the literature, decoherence has been studied quite rigorously using the scattering model~\cite{schlosshauer,Romero_Isart_2011,Hornberger:2003,Hornberger,Arndt_2014,Hornberger}, and has also been studied from a field theory approach~\cite{Fragolino:2023agd,Kilian:2022kgm}.
 The standard practice for air molecule scattering, photon scattering, and blackbody emission and absorption is to solve the decoherence rate in the limit where the environmental particle's wavelength is big or small compared to the size of the spatial superposition, see~\cite{Romero_Isart_2011,Biswas:2022qto,carlesso2016decoherence}.

-This paper will aim to find an exact solution for the decoherence rate of air molecule scattering.
-We will show that an analytical solution that interpolates the two regimes of long and short wavelengths for air molecule scattering is possible.
+This paper will aim to find a solution for the decoherence rate of air molecule scattering that does not use the approximation that the wavelength of the external particle is either very long or very short compared to the size of the superposition.
+Our resulting expression interpolates the two regimes of long and short wavelengths for air molecule scattering.
+The interpolating regime is important in matter-wave interferometry, where during the creation and annihilation of the spatial superposition, one might switch from the long-wavelength limit to the short-wavelength limit.
+In this case, knowing the interpolation is key to precisely estimating the decoherence.
 Notably, we have also considered the time dependence of the decoherence rate, i.e. spatio-temporal decoherence of the matter-wave interferometer during the creation and closing of the interferometric paths.
 In section~\ref{sec:introduction}, we begin with a brief recap on spatial decoherence.
-In section~\ref{sec:air-molecules}, we provide the analytical expression for the decoherence of the air molecule scattering.
+In section~\ref{sec:air-molecules}, we provide an expression for the decoherence of the air molecule scattering.
 There, we also compare our results with the existing results in the literature.
 We apply our results to analyze the expected decoherence rate in mesoscopic spatial superpositions, resulting in the table~\ref{table:parameters} which shows the experimental parameters in such experiments.
 Considering a specific time-dependent path of the spatial superpositions, we also discuss the dynamical aspects of decoherence in section~\ref{subsec:time-dependence}.